-The destination number might require a prefix for an off-net access code (for example, 9) to be routed properly by the origination branch's dial plan.
-Furthermore, if the point of origin is located in a different area code (also known as Numbering Plan Area, or NPA), then a prefix of "1" might be required as part of the dialed string.
+The destination number (assumed to include the country code) might require a prefix to be routed properly by the origination branch's dial plan.
+Furthermore, if the point of origin is located in a different area code or even a different country, then other prefixes such as international dialing access codes (for example, 00 or 011) might be required as part of the dialed string.

 When configuring AAR, you place the DNs in AAR groups.
 For each pair of AAR groups, you can then configure prefix digits to add to the DNs for calls between the two groups, including prefix digits for calls originating and terminating within the same AAR group.